 Early 4th century BC

-So perhaps Alexander was the first modern European biblical gardener?
+So was Theophrastus the first biblical botanical gardener?

 "Everything that slows us down and forces patience, everything hat sets us back into the slow cycles of nature, is a help.
 Gardening is an instrument of grace."